 In fact, 73 percent of women run with their phone because they have concerns about safety or harassment.
 With men, it was only 26 percent.
 Women also limit their runs to daylight hours much more than men do (60 percent vs. 14 percent), perhaps due to very life-threatening concerns.
-(Just months ago, three women runners were murdered within days of each other.)
+It’s hard, after all, to forget the stories of women being attacked or worse while on the road.
 And scarily enough, 30 percent of women have actually been followed while out on a jog, the survey shows.

 So what can you do?
 While it would be dangerous to not keep safety in mind when you lace up, continuing the dialog about how harassment should not be tolerated is the first step in untangling a complex social issue.
-The silver lining: since there really is safety in numbers, it’s the perfect excuse for you to schedule standing running dates with a friend you otherwise wouldn’t get to see as much.
+Continue thinking about the times of day and the places when you run, picking more populated routes or busier throughways.
+Since there really is safety in numbers, it’s the perfect excuse for you to schedule standing running dates with a friend you otherwise wouldn’t get to see as much.
+And you can now share your location with your friends and family so they can track you along the way.
 Bottom line: never let fear stop you from going out there and crushing it.

 Loading More Posts...